sneekers/nesting-doll/README.md

 ```

 ### nestingDoll.nest(name, [state])
-Creates new doll with given name and prepopulated with the data given as the dolls state.
+Creates new doll with given name and pre-populated with the data given as the dolls state.
 ```js
 var doll = nestingDoll.nest('foo', {timestamp: Date.now()});
 ```